Barrington Tops National Park: Barrington Guest House

 The Barrington Guest House was built from 1925 on the upper Williams River near Barrington Tops by Norman T. McLeod, licensee of the Royal Hotel in Dungog, using timber cut and milled from the property.
-It stood on land consisting of 10.5 ha of forest surrounded by National and State Parks and was officially opened in 1930 by Leader of the Country Party Earle Page.
-During the opening there was some 200 guests that attended.
+It stood on land consisting of 10.5 ha of forest surrounded by National and State Parks and was officially opened in 1930 by Leader of the Country Party Earle Page, with some 200 guests attending.

 The guest house was a popular venue for people to stay in the park, until it burned down in a fire at 11pm on 24 September 2006 due to an electrical fault.
 The fire was not regarded as suspicious.
 It was undergoing modernisation under new ownership at the time of the fire.
 There are plans to rebuild, but no significant process has been made, and only part of the old chimney remains on the site.
-The guest house has undergone many different owners in its history; Mattara Investments that traded as Barrington Guest House and bought the premises in 1976.
-Due to business troubles however, it was then placed into voluntary administration in 2000, after which the business was than taken over by David and Susan Eissa in February 2002.
-Only one more owner has been known since (according to the now defunct website); Purchased in January 2004 by Natalie Day and Tony Horley.
+The guest house has undergone many different owners in its history.
+Mattara Investments, trading as Barrington Guest House, bought the premises in 1976.
+Due to business troubles however, it was placed into voluntary administration in 2000, after which the business was taken over by David and Susan Eissa in February 2002.
+Only one more owner has been known since (according to the now defunct website); it was purchased in January 2004 by Natalie Day and Tony Horley.
+In April 2024, the site was purchased by a group of previous guests and owners who are making it safe to enable future visitation (2025).